timescale/docs/cloud/cloud-multi-node.md

 </highlight>

 ### Create services for access and data nodes
-First, you need to create new Services within your Forge account.
+First, you need to create new Services within your Cloud account.
 As mentioned earlier, you should create _at least_ three Services to set up a multi-node
 cluster: one access node and two data nodes.

-There is currently no way to distinguish between the access node and data nodes within the Timescale Forge console, so we strongly recommend that you include "an" and "dn" in the names of each service, respectively.
+There is currently no way to distinguish between the access node and data nodes within the Timescale Cloud console, so we strongly recommend that you include "an" and "dn" in the names of each service, respectively.
 For example, use "an-mycluster", "dn1-mycluster", and "dn2-mycluster".
 To prevent problems later on, always use all lowercase names for your new nodes.
 Services can only assume